phpmyadmin/phpmyadmin/doc/config.rst

 .. warning::

-    These settings might have huge effect on performace or security.
+    These settings might have huge effect on performance or security.

 .. config:option:: $cfg['DBG']